Land-locked Colorado probably isn't the first place you'd think about visiting when you're craving amazing seafood.

 06 of 08

 Departure, Cherry Creek

-Departure Restaurant + Lounge, a new restaurant in the Cherry Creek neighborhood of Denver, has quickly become a popular nightlife destination, as well as a fun place to grab modern Asian food and excellent sashimi.
+Departure Restaurant + Lounge, a restaurant in the Cherry Creek neighborhood of Denver, is a popular nightlife destination, as well as a fun place to grab modern Asian food and excellent sashimi.

 The head chef here is celebrity Gregory Gourdet, a "Top Chef" finalist, so you can treat your taste buds, as well as get a taste of fame.